 1989 also saw the appointment of Carol-lee Aquiline, herself deaf, as Artistic Director with the highly successful WOLFMOON launching the company's new style in November that year.
 WOLFMOON was remounted for the Next Wave Festival in Melbourne in May this year just prior to the company's formal transfer from the Australian Elizabethan Theatre Trust.
 Theatre of the Deaf is now part of Performing Lines with the Australian Content Department (also formerly a division of the AETT).
 Theatre of the Deaf is the only professional deaf theatre in Australia and is now one of Sydney's premier Theatre-in-Education teams.

-Theatre of the Deaf would like to thank the Tasmanian Deaf Society for their invitation to perform and for their support during this tour - our special thanks to Greg Keane.
+Theatre of the Deaf would like to thank Quota International for their invitation to perform and for their support during this tour.